Mortgage Renewal · Calgary & Alberta

 • Slight premium for predictability

-• IRD penalty if broken mid-term — can be significant
+• IRD penalty can be high if broken

 Middle ground